guankaisi/guankaisi/README.md

 ### Hi there 👋

-### I'm Guan kaisi，an undergraduate student in Gaoling School of artificial Intelligence， RUC.
+### I'm Guan kaisi， a master student at Gaoling School of Artificial Intelligence， RUC.
 ```
       ___           ___           ___       ___       ___
      /\__\         /\  \         /\__\     /\__\     /\  \